-Salman Khan is thankful to J&K tourism for supporting Race 3 shoot
+Salman Khan is thankful to Jammu and Kashmir tourism for supporting Race 3 shoot

 — Salman Khan (@BeingSalmanKhan) June 12, 2018

-Sonamarg is a small but photogenic resort town known for its yellow crocus flowers, located on the banks of Indus river.
-It is located at an altitude of 2,740 meters above sea level and at a distance of 81 km North-East from Srinagar.
-Salman Khan and the movie crew had a two-day shooting schedule in Sonamarga for Race 3 and the place has hosted Salman for the second time.
-He spent over a fortnight in Sonamarg last time shooting for Kabir Khan’s blockbuster Bajrangi Bhaijaan.
+Salman Khan and the movie crew had a two-day shooting schedule in Sonamarga for Race 3 and the place has hosted the actor for the second time.
+He spent over a fortnight there during the shooting of Kabir Khan’s blockbuster Bajrangi Bhaijaan.
 It has been one of the most favourite shooting locales for Bollywood.
-Many movies for the likes of Ram Teri Ganga Maili and Satte Pe Satta have been shot there.
+Many movies for the likes of Ram Teri Ganga Maili and Satte Pe Satta have been shot there in the past.

 Check out some photos and videos from the shooting of Race 3 in Jammu and Kashmir